lynaghk/zmq-async/README.markdown

     apt-get install libzmq3

-This library provides one function, `register-socket!`, which associates a ZeroMQ socket with core.async channel(s) `in` (into which you can write strings or byte arrays) and/or `out` (whence byte arrays).
+This library provides one function, `register-socket!`, which associates a ZeroMQ socket with core.async channel(s) `in` (into which strings or byte arrays are written) and/or `out` (whence byte arrays).
 Writing a Clojure collection of strings and/or byte arrays sends a multipart message; received multipart messages are put on core.async channels as a vector of byte arrays.

 The easiest way to get started is to have zmq-async create sockets and the backing message pumps automagically for you: